PaperCutSoftware/git-from-powershell/docs/index.md

             - To keep a complete history of all the files in our project, the changes that occurred over time
             - The ability to create branches with unique sets of isolated changes
             - Commands to add new changes and recover old versions
-        - Details:
         - Git runs on Windows, Mac OS X, & Linux
         - As well as a powerful tool for the individual developer, it provides a powerful model for cooperation in teams and across teams
         - Code sharing sites like [GitLab](https://gitlab.com/), [GitHub](https://github.com/), and [BitBucket](https://bitbucket.org/) provide facilities for developers to co-operate across the Internet
         - Each Git repo can connect and share code with other repos from the same project
-            - Technically the
+        - Technically Git repositories have a peer to peer relationship.
+          In practice developers commit to a single upstream repository and multiple [workflows](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows) can be build on top of this model.
 - Installing and configuring Git on Windows
-    - `Install-Module` or `choco install`  `git` & `posh-git`
+    - `Install-Module`  `git` & `posh-git` (Chocolaty installs also work)
         - `git` module gets you the Git binaries
         - `posh-git` provides tab completion, basic prompt customisation
         - [Git Credential Manager for Windows](https://microsoft.github.io/Git-Credential-Manager-for-Windows/) (manual install at the moment) is also recommended.
 More info on credential managers [here](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage)